-The total expenses paid to or on behalf of Governors during the year was £Nil (2021: £168 to 1 governor).
+The total expenses paid to or on behalf of Governors during the year was £Nil (2022: £Nil).
 This represents travel and subsistence expenses and other out of pocket expenses incurred in attending Governor meetings and College events in their official capacity.

-No Governor has received any remuneration or waived payments from the College during the year (2021; None).
+No Governor has received any remuneration or waived payments from the College during the year (2022: Nil).